Lostpedia

 Lostpedia is a wiki-powered online encyclopedia of information regarding the American television drama Lost.
 Launched on September 22, 2005, by Kevin Croy, the site uses MediaWiki software to maintain a user-created database of information.
 The site's content is under a Creative Commons license (by-nc-nd), which means that it is available free to the public, but cannot be used for commercial purposes and should not be modified by people who are not part of the community of the website.
 As of April 2019, the site contains an estimated 7,380 articles.
-On December 18, 2008, the site became a part of Wikia.
+On December 18, 2008, the site became a part of Wikia (now Fandom).

 History

 Lostpedia was created by Kevin Croy in 2005, a programmer consultant, when he found that there was no Lost wiki.
 Croy registered the domain within 20 minutes, and the website grew quickly.
 Lostpedia provides detailed episode synopses, character biographies, cultural references and themes, as well as a range of other articles.
 The site's main page features an international episode airing schedule, recent news related to Lost, as well as a featured article of the week.
 The site includes information on the tie-ins associated with Lost, including Lost novels, the Lost Experience and other web content.
 Lostpedia lists Lost related websites, which includes official websites affiliated with the show and its producers, websites used in the Lost Experience, fan sites and other notable unofficial sites.
 It also lists and discusses notable hoax websites which are often misconstrued by fans of the show as official.
 Lostpedia added a discussion forum in July 2006, and an IRC channel in September 2006.
 In June 2008, Lostpedia began holding Q&As with members of the Lost cast and crew, including Michael Emerson, Jorge Garcia, Rebecca Mader, François Chau and David Fury.
 More recently Wikia is now the owner of the site.
 Since 2010, the wiki has included fair-use audio from Lost hosted through Assembla.